-In addition, MDC® used an advanced HVAC model of the building operation to refine the set points for the system parameters.
-Subsequently, MDC® was retained to provide on-site supervision and inspection of the roof removal and reinstallation, removal and replacement of major portions of the ground floor concrete slab and remedial work on foundation and under slab drainage systems.
+In addition, MDC Systems® used an advanced HVAC model of the building operation to refine the set points for the system parameters.
+Subsequently, MDC Systems® was retained to provide on-site supervision and inspection of the roof removal and reinstallation, removal and replacement of major portions of the ground floor concrete slab and remedial work on foundation and under slab drainage systems.

 Following the completion of the remedial work, the high school achieved an approximate 30 percent reduction in the amount of energy consumed while increasing the comfort level in the school.